 Alcohol Withdrawal Stages – Does Everyone Suffer from Withdrawal?

 Understanding withdrawal is challenging.
 It’s not always the same for alcoholics.
 There are three stages to alcohol withdrawal, but not everyone experiences all of them, any of them, or a combination when they quit drinking.
-There are too many factors that work together to determine whether an alcoholic will experience any symptoms when quitting.
+There are too many factors that work together to determine whether an alcoholic will experience any symptoms of alcohol withdrawal syndrome when quitting.
 These factors include:

 - Family history of alcohol abuse